radennis/Ravit-Blog/blogs/UseRestToEnableOptimizedAutoscale.md

 # How to enable optimized autoscale on your cluster

-In this blog you would learn how to how to run REST requests on Kusto clusters to enable features, specifically in this post I will show you how to enable optimized autoscale feature which would automatically scale your cluster based on any need.
+In this blog you learn how to how to  enable optimized autoscale feature on your cluster, which would enable your cluster to scale between a minimum and maximum capacity (number of instances) you set.

+In addition, you will also learn how to run REST requests on Kusto resource and configure them and how to download armclient tool which enables you to run ARM requests very easily.

 ## Preparation

 To be able to download armclient you first need to download [chocolatey](https://chocolatey.org/docs/installation)

 Then you can use chocolatey to download [armclient](https://chocolatey.org/packages/ARMClient)

+ARM client is an easy tool that would help you send requests to ARM without having to generate a token etc.

 ## Instructions